-This course will focus upon developmental and congenital anomalies of the skeletal system and skeletal dysplasias.
+This course will focus upon normal skeletal variants, developmental and congenital anomalies of the skeletal system and skeletal dysplasias.
 The resident will be expected to recognize, adequately describe and discuss the clinical significance of the most common conditions affecting the skeletal system.
 Additional areas of study will include epidemiology and management and prognosis of the key congenital anomalies and skeletal dysplasias.
-The resident will also be expected to discuss the role of advanced imaging of these key conditions.
-Resident tutorial sessions and lab exercises will be expected.
-Upon completion of this course, the resident will be expected to pass a written and pass an oral exam administered by the residency director.
+The resident will also be expected to discuss the role of advanced imaging is these key conditions.
 (2+1)